aj3705/serverless-microservices/README.md

-# Serverless Microservices - an example implementation
+# <a name="home"> Serverless Microservices - an example implementation

 This tutorial provides step by step guidance for implementing an example serverless microservices architecture based on Azure serverless services.
 The following services are used in this implementation:
 - Azure Functions